Ohtuproju2021syksy/Discord-Bot-better/documentation/commands/courses.md

 ## /courses

 - :heavy_check_mark: Can be used in every channel.
-- :heavy_check_mark: Responds with ephemeral message - visible only to interaction user.
+- :heavy_check_mark: Reply with an ephemeral message - is only visible to the user of the interaction.
-- :heavy_check_mark: Response contains information about public courses and how to join [ course - command ]
+- :heavy_check_mark: The response includes information about public courses and joining [ course - command ]
-- :heavy_check_mark: For for user convenience.
 - :heavy_check_mark: All members can use this command.

-- :x: Shows course member counts.
-- :x: Shows course instructors.
+- :x: Shows the number of course members.
 - :x: Shows private courses.
+- :x: Displays course instructors.
-- :x: Needs arguments
+- :x: Needs arguments.